Survey of Service Industries: Periodical Publishers (PERI)

-The weighted collection response rate is 81.60%.
+The weighted collection response rates is 95.16%.

 Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
 For example, non-response is an important source of non-sampling error.
 Under or over-coverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.